 What am I doing I thought to myself as I sat in that depressing room.
 Why am I here?
+Why am I getting sober?
 I’m only 21.
 I was about a month sober.
 46 days, as I had just graduated from my 45-day rehab.
 I was up at the ungodly hour of 9 AM, surrounded by people decades older than I, talking about serenity, a word that meant nothing to me.
 My first 12 step meeting.

 The Beginning of Getting Sober